MirelaGTulbure/gaec-lab/content/opportunity/_index.md

 Funded opportunities will be posted on this website.
 I encourage prospective fellows to contact me if they are interested in applying for funding, such as through the <a href="https://www.neonscience.org/get-involved/work-opportunities/postdoctoral-fellows">NEON Postdoctoral Fellows program</a>.

 ## **Ph.D. in Geospatial Analytics**
 As a faculty fellow and member of the Center for Geospatial Analytics, I welcome applicants for the Ph.D. in Geospatial Analytics.
-Applications for the program are accepted for fall admission only, the deadline is Feb.
-1 annually.
+Applications for the program are accepted for fall admission only, the deadline is Feb 1 annually.
+For more details, please use this <a href="https://cnr.ncsu.edu/geospatial/academics/phd-in-geospatial-analytics/">link</a>.

 The Center for Geospatial Analytics at NC State is an internationally recognized hub for interdisciplinary data scientists pushing the boundaries of spatial data science to advance discovery and inform real-world decision-making.
 Students in the Ph.D. program receive multidisciplinary advising and the opportunity to work with over thirty faculty fellows with diverse expertise from over a dozen departments across NC State.

 ## **Undergraduate Research Experience**
-Undergraduates from diverse backgrounds seeking research experience are welcome to contact me.
+Undergraduates from diverse backgrounds seeking research experience are welcome to contact me at Mtulbure@ncsu.edu.
 I encourage students to get involved with cutting-edge geospatial analytics projects for social good.